 The rock art is situated in a large, sheltered cave, near a stream – an ideal shelter for San and Khoe people.
 It is thought that the decorated handprints and finger dots are the work of Khoe pastoralists, and are approximately 1,000 – 2,000 years old.
 The fine-line human figures and antelope paintings represent the work of San hunter-gatherers, and are likely to be significantly older.

 Although there are many thousands of rock art sites in Western Cape, the majority of these are clustered in areas such as the Cederberg.
 Rock paintings in the Overberg are very rare.
 The rock art at Phillipskop extends the known geographical range of Khoe-San paintings.

-Phillipskop’s rock art site is situated in a cave, 30-40 minutes’ walk from the reserve’s reception and carpark.
+Phillipskop’s rock art site is situated in a cave, a 2km walk from the reserve’s reception and carpark.
 The Waterfall Hiking Trail takes you to the foot of the slope up to the cave.
 There is a short but steep path up from near the waterfall; good shoes and steady feet are advised.
-The reserve is open every day, but visitors should contact us or phone in advance (073 6211808).
+The reserve is open every day, 8am-5pm.
+There is a day visitor entrance fee of R40 per adult and R20 per child and the walk can be combined with longer hiking trails.
 Directions from Hermanus or Caledon can be found here.
-There is a day visitor entrance fee of R40 per adult and R20 per child.
 As this is a conservation area, we regret that no dogs are allowed on the reserve.

 N.B.
 Khoe is more commonly spelt Khoi, but Khoi is the English spelling of the word and the Khoe people prefer the spelling Khoe.
 Therefore, out of respect, we prefer to use this spelling.